59th Rifle Division

 The 59th Rifle Division (59-я стрелковая дивизия) was an infantry division of the Red Army and briefly of the Soviet Army.

 It was originally formed in 1932 as the 1st Kolkhoz Rifle Division, and redesignated as the 59th Rifle Division in 1936.
+The division spent World War II in the Primorye region and fought in the Soviet invasion of Manchuria.
+The division was disbanded several years after the war ended.

 History

-Interwar period

-The division was formed in March 1932 as the 1st Kolkhoz Rifle Division, part of the Special Kolkhoz Corps of the Special Red Banner Far Eastern Army, covering the Grodekovo direction against expected Japanese attack with headquarters in Primorsky Oblast.
+The division was formed in March 1932 as the 1st Kolkhoz Rifle Division, part of the Special Kolkhoz Corps of the Special Red Banner Far Eastern Army (OKDVA), covering the Grodekovo direction against expected Japanese attack with headquarters in Primorsky Oblast.
 A voluntary program to resettle demobilized Red Army soldiers and their families in the border areas of the Soviet Far East was established in 1929–1930, in order to increase the population and economic activity of such areas, supply food to the Special Red Banner Far Eastern Army, and to provide a force for its defense.
 By 1932 42 Red Army Kolkhozes had been established under the program.
 However, due to labor shortages and a lack of construction materials, engineers, and technicians, most of the settlers returned to their former homes; by 1932, only 1,476 remained out of 8,134 who arrived between 1930 and 1932.
 To address the issues, the Special Kolkhoz Corps was created, utilizing conscripts to garrison the frontier area.
+The rifle divisions of the corps were formed from regiments of the 2nd Priamur Rifle Division, headquartered in Khabarovsk.

+The division was reorganized as the 59th Rifle Division on 25 May 1936 using cadre arriving from the European parts of the Soviet Union.
+The division was a cadre unit and remained part of the 26th Rifle Corps, formed from the Special Kolkhoz Corps, in the OKDVA.
+The division was based in Primorye in the area of Lake Khanka.
+On 22 June 1941, the division included the following elements: